50+ Use Cases of Digital Twins Across Industries

 7. Streamlined Operations

-Streamlining operations is another use case of digital twins you should be aware of.
+Streamlining operations is another use case or digital twin example you should be aware of.
 It helps you simulate various operational scenarios, allowing you to understand the effects of different operating parameters.
 This knowledge can be used to enhance operations, boost efficiency, and increase productivity.

 For instance, simulating an oil extraction process with a digital twin can help pinpoint bottlenecks and fine-tune extraction rates, demonstrating the versatility and practicality of digital twins in optimizing industrial processes.